 For adult Malteses with mild (Grade 1-2) luxating patellas, a joint-protecting diet can help protect their joints.
-I recommend Hill’s Ideal Balance Chicken & Zucchini Stew Adult as the best dog food for Maltese dogs in this situation.
+I recommend Hill’s Science Canned Food as the best dog food for Maltese dogs in this situation.

 This food looks as good as it sounds.
 It contains age-appropriate nutrition in an easily chewed and digested format.
 It also contains antioxidants (cranberries), chondroitin sulfate for joint health and flaxseed for an omega-3 boost.